-The MS (thesis) degree emphasizes graduate research and culminates in the creation of a thesis and associated oral defense.
-A minimum of 30 graduate credits must be earned for the MS degree with the following requirements:
+The Master of Science (thesis) degree emphasizes graduate research and culminates in the creation of a thesis and associated oral exam.
+A minimum of 30 graduate credits must be earned for the MS degree with the following requirements.

 |GR ST 565: Responsible Conduct of Research in Science and Engineering||1|

 |Mechanical Engineering Core